tedinspace/stat184-final-project/README.md

-# Multi-Agent RL in Sensor Tasking for Space Domain Awareness
+# Q-Learning for Sensor Tasking Decisions for Space Domain Awareness

 ## Structure